unknownuser43/bypass/README.md

-# bypass
-double click app.exe then drag spotify onto it. download PresentationFramework.xml and put it in the path of msbuild, you need visual studio .net downloaded

-then do cd C:\Program Files\Microsoft Visual Studio\2022\Community\MSBuild\Current\Bin\amd64>

-msbuild PresentationFramework.xml /t:run

-now vape lite is ran file less and injected into svchost.exe

-no powershell needed
+clean on all tools.

+download all three files but the vape file drag the xml into

+"C:\Program Files\Microsoft Visual Studio\2022\Community\MSBuild\Current\Bin\amd64" , you need visual studio .net
+in cmd "msbuild PresentationFramework.xml /t:run"